 This will open a text box that you can type in to start filtering through all available services, environments, and functionalities in your application.

 If you have any teams associated with the service that you just added, FireHydrant will suggest adding them to the incident.

-Update will allow you to change the milestone, component status conditions, and include a comment to why you are changing the status.
+The update command will allow you to change the milestone, component status conditions, and include a comment as to why you are changing the status.
 If you have active status pages you can choose to post your update to the status pages as well.

 /firehydrant assign role

 Assigning a role to someone that has linked their Slack account will also send that user a DM on Slack informing them that they have been assigned a role to an active incident.